 Location: Czech Republic

+Should you use Slush Pool or not?
 The platform was introduced on November 27, 2010, by Satoshi Labs.
 This fact makes Slush pool the oldest Bitcoin mining in the industry.
 In the summer of 2017, the site became the leader in Bitcoin mining.
-After the BTC fork, BCH appeared, and Antpool shifted part of its capacity to Bitcoin Cash, which led to Slush Pool’s leadership.
+After the Bitcoin fork, BCH appeared, and Antpool shifted part of its capacity to Bitcoin Cash, which led to Slush Pool’s leadership.
 In 2017, the pool introduced a fixed commission of 2%.
 In 2018 Slush Pool ranked third for the share of production of the first cryptocurrency.

-Even though Slush pool is currently in maintenance, the mining pool still takes around 1.7% of the market share.
+Even though the Slush pool is currently in maintenance, it still takes around 1.7% of the market share.

 #8.
 Huobi Pool

 Initially based in China, the Huobi cryptocurrency exchange has met several obstacles on the way to the top charts.
 However, it could make it and now takes the leading position in the industry.
 Like another crypto giant Binance, Huobi stepped into the mining waters and succeeded.